In Integrator, it is possible to map

 source, and more.

 The integrator can automatically read field names from the source and destination objects.
 It then populates the SOURCE and DESTINATION drop-downs.
-Manually enter the field name if it is not available in the drop-down.
+You can manually enter the field name if it is not available in the drop-down.

 It is also possible to define a template for the source or destination, so that Integrator won't have to connect to the actual data source.